Nytra/NeosHeadlessCurbYourUndoManager/README.md

 It must be installed on the Neos Headless Client which is hosting the session for it to work.

-It will delete the extra UndoManager compoenent and then respawn all users, which will fix undo.
-It will only do this when the very first user joins the session.
+It will delete the extra UndoManager component and then respawn all users, which will fix undo.
+This will only happen when the very first user joins the session.

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).